 Work is endless.
 Jannie said that as long as she’s at work, time flies.
 However, the supply chain industry is always in a race against time.
 Coping with tight deadlines aside is the most important challenge according to Jannie.

 There have been a number of projects when the key group account’s orders were placed on short notice.
 This required various departments to work very closely and sometimes the situation even required Jannie to put pressure on other departments.
 For most of the time, Jannie needs to understand not only the basic information about the order, but also the client’s special requirements, so that she can determine the support and coordination required between various departments.
 Time sensitive orders have always been challenging.
 It requires the Implementation Manager to strictly control timing and to have a high degree of understanding of the progress for each project.
 Being able to work on projects like this has enriched Jannie’s professional profile.

 The opportunity to make mistakes

-Appreciate people and comprehensively analyze problems objectively has been Jannie’s attitude towards work.
+Appreciate people and comprehensively analyse problems objectively has been Jannie’s attitude towards work.
 DHL’s management system allows employees to gain new skills with a holistic approach.
 For many new employees, who just graduated, having enough time to learn is key when adapting to a new work situation.
-The MT program provides graduates the rare opportunity to directly gain professional experience.
+The MT programme provides graduates the rare opportunity to directly gain professional experience.